hanabi/hanabi.github.io/variant-specific/Null.md

-## Null Conventions
+# Specific Conventions for Null

-* These conventions apply to any variant with an null (touched by no clues) suit.
+These conventions apply to any variant with an null (touched by no clues) suit.

 <br />